 Run-offs are required when no candidate recieves at least 51 percent of the vote.
-That majority-rule requirement is an issue in two voting-rights
+That majority-rule requirement is an issue in two voting-rights lawsuits that allege Valdosta's election system discriminates against black candidates.

 Willie Houseal, one of two black candidates who lost Tuesday, said yesterday that his defeat will serve as evidence to support the lawsuits.
 Houseal heads an organizaton that is a plaintiff in one of the suits.
 The other suit was filed by the U.S. Justice Department.